 Does your house have a narrow entryway?
 If so, using a sofa table may be your best option.
 Often, these are designed to fit between the sofa and wall, or they’re shaped as a semi-circle and take up less space, so they tend to be long yet narrow.
 This option doesn’t allow for much storage space, so some small baskets, boxes, or crates could be used creatively to manage your belongings.

-A Customized Option
+A Customized Entry Table

-A Small Side Table
+A Small Side Entry Table

 Another option for a small space is to use an end table.
 I preferred this option when I was living in an 800 square foot apartment.
 Using the larger of two end tables from a matching set gave me the functional furniture that I needed while tying into the style of furniture I also used in my small, adjacent living room.